Germany–Russia relations: German invasion of Soviet Union and World War II

-After the War: the Soviet Union and the Two German States
+After the war: the Soviet Union and the two German states

 The defeat of Germany by the Soviets and the Western allies eventually led to the occupation and partition of Germany and the expulsions of most ethnic-Germans from Soviet-conquered areas.

 The creation of West Germany and East Germany complicated relations.
 West Germany initially tried to claim that it was the only German state and the East was illegitimate and under the Hallstein Doctrine refused to have relation with any socialist state except the Soviet Union itself.
 This policy eventually gave way to Ostpolitik, under which West Germany recognized the East.

 Gorbachev gave up on trying to support the deeply unpopular East German government.
-After the Revolutions of 1989 and the fall of the Berlin Wall, Germany was allowed to reunite by the World War II Allies.
-The Communist regime in East Germany collapsed and the country became part of West Germany.
+After the Revolutions of 1989 and the fall of the Berlin Wall, the Communist regime in East Germany collapsed and German reunification took place.
 One issue was the presence of large numbers of Soviet troops; West Germany paid for their repatriation for housing them in the USSR.

 Remarkably, despite the two 20th century wars, there are very few hard feelings against Germany in modern Russia, particularly on the part of Russians born after 1945.
-Moreover, in many places in Russia German war cemeteries were established in places of fierce World War II battles.
+Moreover, in many places in Russia German war cemeteries were established in places of fierce World War II battles, whereas Germans were happy to get rid of the hated Stasi and Russian occupation.

 Federal Republic of Germany and the Russian Federation

-Relations between the two nations since the fall of Communism in 1991 have been generally good but not always without tension.
+Relations between the two nations since the fall of Communism in 1990 have been generally good but not always without tension.
 German chancellor Gerhard Schröder placed high value on relations with Russia and worked for the completion of the Nord Stream 1 gas pipeline between them.
 His successor Angela Merkel, an Easterner and former dissident, has been more critical and clashed with Russian president Vladimir Putin over human rights and other issues.
 However, she, like her predecessor, always put a high value on the Nordstream pipeline, due to its ability to increase Russian influence.
 Most of the human rights issues could be seen as side-shows for the public - whilst the end-goal was always the completion of, and compensation for, NordStream.
 The project under both the Bush and Obama administration moved forward at rapid pace, but with only 300 km left, the Trump Administration halted the project by putting pressure on the Danish company overseeing the completion of the pipeline.
 Germany's relations with Russia were never likely to be as cozy under Angela Merkel as under her predecessor, Gerhard Schröder, who adopted a 3-year-old Russian girl and, on his 60th birthday, invited President Vladimir V. Putin home to celebrate.

 Germany created a German-Russian Forum (Deutsch-Russisches Forum) in 1993.
 Alexandra Gräfin Lambsdorff was its first president.